julianpeeters/case-class-generator/README.md

 4) For now only classes with vals can be generated: no vars.
 It is feasible to add vars in the future, but for them to work, [Artisinal-Pickle-Maker](https://github.com/julianpeeters/artisanal-pickle-maker) must be updated as well.

-5) Neither objectWeb's ASM classwriter nor [Artisinal-Pickle-Maker](https://github.com/julianpeeters/artisanal-pickle-maker) are thread-safe.
+5) ObjectWeb's ASM classwriter, and thus this project, is _not_ thread-safe.
+Testing with Travis CI is done by using `parallelExecution in Test := false` in the build file.

 Fork away, just make sure the tests pass.
 Criticism is appreciated.